Travelport-xx/travelport-uapi-tutorial/lesson_2-4.md

 ### Objective of Unit 2

-After you have worked your way through the three lessons in this unit, you'll be able to do searching for multiple types of travel-related items (hotels and cars) in addition to the transportation we covered in the last unit.
+After you have worked your way through this unit, you'll be able to do searching for multiple types of travel-related items (hotels and cars) in addition to the transportation we covered in the last unit.

 In addition, we are going to focus on creating bookings for hotels, air travel, etc. so you can complete the entire purchase cycle.
-We'll finish by putting it all together with a "Universal Record" --- a part of the Universal API that pulls together all the information about trips and travelers.
+We'll finish by putting it all together with a "Universal Record" --- a part of the Universal API&trade; that pulls together all the information about trips and travelers.

 ### The goal of Lesson 4